 While elephant sanctuaries is on top of every traveler’s checklist, not every elephant sanctuary is…well, a sanctuary.
 Although many sanctuaries allow travelers to wash and bath elephants, keep in mind that when elephants are adapted to human contact, it also means they’ve been through much abuse in order to behave as such around humans.
 The most ethical way to visit an elephant sanctuary is through observing them from afar, so do your research, and select the sanctuaries that are further from city center where you can even spend a night there.

 8. Coffee Plantations

 Due to the rise of digital nomads living in Chiang Mai, there has been a huge trend of coffee shops and café culture in the city.
 Hence, many travel platforms suggest visiting coffee shops in Chiang Mai as a must-do.
-Unless you don’t hang out at coffee shops in your home town, why would anyone put this on their must-do list.
-Coffee shops in Chiang Mai may serve ethically sourced coffee beans, the more ethical way to support local industries is to visit a coffee plantation.
+Unless you don’t hang out at coffee shops in your home town, why would anyone put this on their must-do list?
+Coffee shops in Chiang Mai may serve ethically sourced coffee beans, and the more ethical way to support local industries is to visit a coffee plantation.
 This may require a few more hours of your day and you may need to hire a driver (or use the Grab app,) but coffee plantation tours provide a better understanding of how Thai coffee beans flourish and the ways the industry have supported local communities.